daattali/beautiful-jekyll/_posts/2024-01-15-vmd-denoising.md

 {: .box-note}
 **Note:** Try moving the plot around, zooming in, and clicking on legend entries.
 If you like these plots, look into [Plotly](https://plotly.com/python/) which allows you to save interactive plots as .html files.

-From this point, α and k, the two primary hyperparameters of VMD,  were varied. α is the bandwidth penalty, and k is the number of modes.
-Increasing α makes it so that each mode covers a smaller frequency band, and increasing k decomposes the original signal into more modes (see below for more details).
+From this point, α and _k_, the two primary hyperparameters of VMD,  were varied. α is the bandwidth penalty, and _k_ is the number of modes.
+Increasing α makes it so that each mode covers a smaller frequency band, and increasing _k_ decomposes the original signal into more modes (see below for more details).

-The original paper used VMD to decompose the signal into k modes, and then added together a subset of those modes that captured the majority of the variance of the original signal to create a reconstructed signal.
+The original paper used VMD to decompose the signal into _k_ modes, and then added together a subset of those modes that captured the majority of the variance of the original signal to create a reconstructed signal.
 An example of this signal reconstruction is shown in [Figure 2](###Figure 2: VM) below.

 ### Figure 2: Example of Decomposed and Reconstructed Signal
 [Standalone Figure](https://corradomazzarelli.com/assets/blog_posts/bp.vmd_denoising/noisy_pressure.alpha_4000.k_5.individual_scatter.html)
 {% include bp.vmd_denoising/noisy_pressure.alpha_4000.k_5.individual_scatter.html %}

-Notice how the first mode captures the majority of the low frequency (does not change very fast/sporadically) trend in the data, whereas the additional modes capture higher frequency, lower magnitude variations in the data.
+Notice how the first mode captures the majority of the low frequency trend in the data (does not change very fast/sporadically), whereas the additional modes capture higher frequency, lower magnitude variations in the data.

 The reconstructed signal was then compared to the original signal using the following equation for the signal to noise ratio (SNR).